SheliaJimenez/SheliaJimenez/README.md

-shelia patch 1.0.0
+# shelia patch 2.0.0

-- an avaliable newbee coding cow
+- an avaliable sophomore coding cow
-- currently learning java
+- curious, learning this and that